learsiOtni/sitdown-next-app/README.md

 </br>

 ### Features
+* Status updates view in descending order, with the latest status updates at the top.
+    * Clickable status update view for showing the whole content.
 * Pop-up form to add or edit status updates.
     * Tags validation.
 Remove duplicates and white spaces.
     * Delete status updates.